-In addition to the 20 hours of structured learning required for Training, every Adventurous Journey (both Practice and Qualifying) has a required number of hours that participants must spend in 'purposeful effort'.
-This is defined as time spent towards accomplishing the purpose of the journey.
+Every Adventurous Journey (both Practice and Qualifying) has a required number of hours that participants must spend in ‘purposeful effort’.
+This is defined as ‘time spent towards accomplishing the purpose of the journey’.

 The time requirements will depend on the type of journey being undertaken and the level of the Award.
-The total hours of purposeful effort are made up of the time spent journeying and everything else that occurs throughout the journey - from loading the transport (e.g. horses, bikes, canoes) to setting up camp and preparing a meal.
-If the group arrives at their destination early, they can continue to explore around the area to make up the hours.
-The table below summarises the hours required for each level - which are the same for both Practice and Qualifying Journeys:
+The total hours of purposeful effort are made up of the time spent journeying and everything else that occurs throughout the journey - including teaching moments, pack off activities, rest breaks, setting up camp and preparing meals.

-All Journeys need to be assessed by an Assessor - a responsible adult that is not a family member and who has considerable (usually three years or more) knowledge of the chosen activity - whose role is to 'shadow' the group in order to determine their competence during the journey.
-The Assessor will write an assessor's report upon successful completion of the Journey.
+All Journeys need to be assessed by an Assessor - a responsible adult who is suitably experienced and qualified to supervise the Journey and is not a family member.
+The exact qualifications and/or experience will be determined by your organisation’s Safety Management System.
+Their role is to assess the group in order to determine whether they have met the requirements of the journey including achieving their aim.
+The Assessor will write an assessor’s report upon successful completion of the Journey.

 Ready to take the quiz?!

 Click the link below to go to the Adventurous Journey quiz, then log in using the username and password that were sent to you when you signed up for this online training.
-Forgotten your username or password?
-Email email@example.com
+Any questions?
+Please contact Email email@example.com